 Meanwhile, India saw the biggest single-day jump in deaths with 904 fatalities, as its total number of cases approached two million.

-On August 5, the global death toll from COVID-19 surpassed 700,000, according to the Johns Hopkins University and Reuters tallies, with the United States, Brazil, India and Mexico leading the number of deaths.
+On August 5, the global death toll from COVID-19 surpassed 700,000, according to Johns Hopkins University and Reuters tallies, with the US, Brazil, India and Mexico leading the number of deaths.

-The US is in a new phase of the outbreak, with infections “extraordinarily widespread” in rural areas as well as cities, a White House expert said, as cases hit 4.68 million with more than 155,000 deaths reported.
+The US entered a new phase of the outbreak, with infections “extraordinarily widespread” in rural areas as well as cities, a White House expert said, as cases hit 4.68 million with more than 155,000 deaths reported.

 On August 2, the death toll in Latin America from the novel coronavirus had surpassed 200,000, a Reuters tally showed, after Peru reported another 191 deaths from the pandemic.

-The World Health Organization on August 1 warned the COVID-19 pandemic was likely to be “lengthy”, as it met to evaluate the situation, six months after sounding the international alarm.
+The WHO on August 1 warned the COVID-19 pandemic was likely to be “lengthy”, as it met to evaluate the situation, six months after sounding the international alarm.

 That same day, Libya’s United Nations-recognised government in Tripoli announced it would impose a full lockdown in areas of the country it controls, after a rise in COVID-19 cases.

 On July 28, Germany’s foreign ministry advised holidaymakers not to travel to several Spanish regions that have seen coronavirus infection rates rise, including Catalonia, home to Barcelona.

 The world’s biggest COVID-19 vaccine study got under way on July 27 with the first of 30,000 planned volunteers helping to test shots created by the US government along with Moderna Inc – one of several candidates in the final stretch of the global vaccine race.